US economy slipped 1.6% to start year; return to growth eyed

 Still, the negative GDP number probably doesn’t signal the start of a recession, and economists expect growth to resume later this year.

-The first-quarter dip was largely caused by ta actor doesn’t say much about the underlying health of the economy: A bigger trade deficit — reflecting Americans’ appetite for foreign goods and services — slashed 3.2 percentage points off the change in January-March GDP.
+The first-quarter dip doesn’t say much about the underlying health of the economy: A bigger trade deficit — reflecting Americans’ appetite for foreign goods and services — slashed 3.2 percentage points off the change in January-March GDP.

 Business investment grew a healthy 5%.